 E-MAIL: ADDITIONAL HELP

-If you need your username (email address) or password, contact TCC.
+If you do not know your current password, contact TCC.

 If you need to change your password on your devices and would like assistance, try these instructions.

 If you are having issues with sending or receiving E-mails, contact our Help Desk: 1.888.655.8642.

 - Find the “Wireless” settings on your device and click or open it.

 (a) in the “settings” app on phones/tablets (b) in the lower right corner on computers